 When I started this blog a few weeks back, I had absolutely no intentions of it having anything to do with writing.
 Originally, I wanted to do a lifestyle blog that centered around fashion and photography.
 However, within the first few days, I’d accidentally began a blog about...well...I’m not entirely sure yet.
 But, despite the fact that I’m not 100% set on what direction I’d like to take this in, I’m so incredibly happy that I’m doing it.
 I've fallen in love with writing.
 And even though I’m completely aware that I’m a little late in the game to be trying to learn a brand new skill, I’m willing to put in the effort.
 I've got a lot to learn and a lot of practice ahead, but I know it will be worth it.
 Starting August 12th, I will be back in school (something I never thought I’d do), taking two different 10 week writing courses.

 For whatever reason, this just feels right.
 This is what I’m supposed to be doing.
 I've been shocked at the overwhelming support from everyone each time I put up a post.
 So, thank you to everyone who's been following along with me.
 The fact that I've gotten anyone at all to look at their lives differently is enough motivation for me to keep moving forward with all of this.
 I've spent the last 3 or 4 years since high school trying to find something that I’d be happy doing for the rest of my life.
 And while I've gotten close a few times, nothing has clicked quite like this.
 I’m supposed to be a writer.
+And so, in the midst of “finding my calling”, I've started to feel a lot overwhelmed.
+I can see just how far I have to go before I’ll be able to make any kind of career out of this.
+And that’s a little scary.
+But, more importantly, it’s very exciting.
+Somehow, despite the chaos, I feel strangely calm.
+Maybe I've become a bit of an optimist, but I know I’m doing the right thing.
+I've gained a weird sense of clarity that’s helping me mask the panic that comes along with redirecting your life’s course.

 During all of this readjustment, I've found that the most important thing to do is focus on how far you've come, not how far you have to go.
 No matter what it is that you’re working towards, it’s incredibly easy to get caught up in the amount of work that lies ahead.
 It can be really discouraging.
 But, you’ll never benefit from thinking this way.
 You've got to stay positive.